Fiona Goldman, BACP Registered Counsellor

 Training, qualifications & experience

-I have an MA and post graduate diploma in counselling from The University of Manchester and am registered to practice with the BACP.
-I have previous counselling experience at Trafford Psychological Therapies; an NHS service in which I met a variety of people, with a diverse range of difficulties in their lives.
-I also have experience of counselling at a men's prison.
+I have an MA and post graduate diploma in counselling from The University of Manchester and a Certificate in Couples & Relationship Counselling from Macclesfield Counselling & Training Centre.
+I have experience of counselling at Trafford Psychological Therapies; an NHS service in which I met a variety of people, with a diverse range of difficulties in their lives.
+I was also a counsellor at a men's prison for a year.

 I have worked as a midwife, which gave me a privileged view into the lives of people at an important time of change in their relationships and lives.
 From that experience, I learnt to value individuals’ confidentiality and right to privacy.
 Having worked as an administrator to various organisations, I also know about the importance of data protection, and I manage clients' details with respect and appropriate security.

-As a member of BACP I work within their ethical framework and professional conduct guidelines.
-With a genuine fascination for the subject, I engage in further education when time and resources permit; I have done courses in group facilitation and Acceptance Commitment Therapy and recently completed research for an MA in counselling.
+I am registered to practice with the BACP and I work within their Ethical Framework for the Counselling Professions.
+With a genuine fascination for the subject, I engage in further education when time and resources permit and have done courses in group facilitation and Acceptance Commitment Therapy.

 Areas of counselling I deal with